FernandoBasso/devnotes/content/DSA/Queue (DSA).md

 The space complexity of a queue is $O(n)$.

 All the operations have $O(1)$ time complexity if the queue is implemented using linked lists.
-If the queue is implemented using arrays, then some operations may have $O(n)$ time complexity.
+If the queue is implemented using arrays, then some operations may have $O(n)$ time complexity due to the nature of arrays and its operations.
 If for example, the head is returned and removed using an operation like `shift()` in JavaScript, which causes all the elements to be moved “to the left” by one index, which also means that operation is $O(n)$ time complexity.

 ## Queue with linked lists